Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Germanova Antonina, Shutterstock

-If you fear your cat has been exposed to a toxic substance such as phenol, contact your veterinarian immediately.
+If you fear your cat has been exposed to a toxic substance, like pine essential oils, or may have ingested pine needles, sap, or tree water, contact your veterinarian immediately.
 Time is of the essence when your pet is exposed to a toxic substance and the situation should be treated as an emergency.

 • Drooling